Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/ScrollableBase.md

 ![ScrollableBaseProperty](./media/ScrollableBase.png)

-## Responding to scroll drag events
+## Scroll drag events responses

-When you drag a ScrollableBase, the ScrollableBase instance receives a scroll drag started event.
+When a ScrollableBase is dragged, the ScrollableBase instance receives a scroll drag start event.
-And after you stop dragging, the ScrollableBase instance receives a scroll drag ended event.
+When the ScrollBase dragging is stopped, the ScrollableBase instance receives a scroll drag ended event.
 You can declare the events handlers as follows:

 ```cs